 If a fiduciary advisor fails to meet any of these standards, they may be personally liable for any damages caused to their client.
-In contrast, nonfiduciary advisors, or those who are held to the less stringent “suitability standard,” are not required to act in their clients’ best interests.
 They are not required to disclose the same level of information to their clients and do not necessarily have to recommend products that best fit their clients’ situations.

-Under this rule, an advisor simply determines whether a recommended product or strategy is suitable for the client.
-The fiduciary standard is a higher level of responsibility for the advisor — it goes beyond suitability and requires that any advice about products and strategies be provided in the best interests of the investor.
+The fiduciary standard is a higher level of responsibility for the advisor — it requires that any advice about products and strategies be provided in the best interests of the investor.
 The fiduciary standard of care requires that the advisor take into consideration whether the fees are reasonable, whether there are any conflicts of interest, and whether the investments are adequately diversified.